terceiro/debci/docs/INSTALL.md

 $ sudo apt install apt-cacher-ng debci-worker
 ```

-As with `debci-collector`, you will also be prompted for the address of AMQP
+As with `debci-collector`, `debci-worker` will connect to a local rabbitmq by
-server, and can also leave it blank if the worker is on the same server as
+default.
+To make it connect to a remote rabbitmq-server you can do the same as
-`rabbitmq-server`.
+above.

 Note that when first installed, `debci-worker` will first build a testbed (a
 chroot, container, or a virtual machine image, depening on the selected